Myanmar Security Forces Kill 2 Anti-Coup Protesters

 The coup and its violent aftermath have led foreign governments and international organizations to impose measures against Myanmar's military leaders.

-In the latest example, Australia suspended its defense cooperation with Myanmar and is redirecting humanitarian aid in the country because of last month's military takeover of the government and the ongoing detention of an Australian citizen.
+In the latest case, Australia suspended its defense cooperation with Myanmar and is redirecting humanitarian aid in the country because of the military takeover and detention of an Australian citizen.

 Australian Foreign Minister Marise Payne said Monday that diplomats and relatives had only been able to contact economic policy adviser Sean Turnell twice by phone since he was detained in early February.
 She described the access as “very limited consular support.”